rafaski1/Big-Data-with-PySpark/README.md

 A simple project showing data analysis and data manipulation using pyspark, mostly RDD's and DataFrames.
 Notebook imported from databricks cloud.

+"""
+### Collaborative-Filtering ###
+Collaborative filtering with PySpark (recommender system).
+Predicting which movies a user will like and getting movie recommendations to the user by using machine learnin algorythms.